idp2p/idp2p.github.io/README.md

 KERI (Key Event Receipt Infrastructure) enables a truly decentralized, ledger-independent identity system by managing identities through secure, self-sovereign keys and event-based updates

-This ensures that Bob’s identity is secure and independent, free from centralized registries.

 However,

+- How to resolve the decentralized id
 - How to notify keri events to subscribers(witness)
+- How to handle uniqueness of identity without witness
-- How to deliver or broadcast a message to subscribers(pubsub)
+- How to send or broadcast a message to subscribers(pubsub)
-- Bonus: How to utilize by webassembly in identity area
+- How to handle protocol changes and working with multi impl(webassembly)

 ## Solution(idp2p)

+>

 ### ID

-> What is an identity and its features

-#### Values

-> What are the values an identity has
+> KERI implementation with webassembly

 #### WebAssembly